What makes you think you are good at testing?

 #9.
 You are a constant learner:

 Software testing is challenging because you need to learn new things constantly.
-It’s not about gaining expertise of specific scripting language; it’s about keeping up with latest technology, about learning automation tools, about learning to create ideas, about learning from experience and ultimately about constantly thriving.
+It’s not about gaining the expertise of specific scripting language; it’s about keeping up with the latest technology, about learning automation tools, about learning to create ideas, about learning from experience and ultimately about constantly thriving.

 #10.
 You can wear end user’s shoes:

 You are a good tester only when you can understand your customer.
-Customer is GOD and you need to understand his/her needs.
+The customer is GOD and you need to understand his/her needs.
 If the product does not satisfy customer needs, no matter how useful it is, it is not going to work.
 And it is a tester’s responsibility to understand the customer.